shad0w7en/Condtion_builder_2/README.md

 - 🔗 Nested condition groups with AND/OR logic
 - 🎮 Type-safe with TypeScript
 - 🎨 Modern and responsive UI
+- 💾 Save and load conditions
+- 🔍 Preview SQL and JSON representations

 ## Local Development Setup